TelemetryHarbor/harbor-docs/docs/integrations/meshtastic.md

 ### 3. Run the Script:

 -   Execute the script and provide the required information:
-    -   **Batch Endpoint**: Obtain this from your Telemetry Harbor account.
+    -   **API Endpoint**: Obtain this from your Telemetry Harbor account.
     -   **API Key**: Your unique key for secure communication.
     -   **COM Port**: The port your Meshtastic device is connected to.
     ```bash